rust-lang/rustc-dev-guide/src/traits/implied-bounds.md

 ## explicit implied bounds

 The explicit implied bounds are computed in [`fn inferred_outlives_of`].
-Only ADTs have explicit implied bounds which are computed via a fixpoint algorithm in the [`fn inferred_outlives_crate`] query.
+Only ADTs and lazy type aliases have explicit implied bounds which are computed via a fixpoint algorithm in the [`fn inferred_outlives_crate`] query.

 We use [`fn insert_required_predicates_to_be_wf`] on all fields of all ADTs in the crate.
 This function computes the outlives bounds for each component of the field using a